eProsima/Fast-DDS-docs/docs/installation/sources/sources.rst

 If you want to compile the performance tests, you will need to add the argument ``-DPERFORMANCE_TESTS=ON`` when calling CMake.

-For generate *fastrtpsgen* please see :ref:`compile-fastrtpsgen`.
+For generate *Fast DDS-Gen* please see :ref:`compile-fastrtpsgen`.

 Fast DDS-gen
 -------------

-If you want to compile *fastrtpsgen* java application, you will need to download its source code from the `Fast-RPTS-Gen <https://github.com/eProsima/Fast-DDS-Gen>`_ repository and with ``--recursive`` option and compile it calling ``gradle assemble``.
+If you want to compile *Fast DDS-Gen* java application, you will need to download its source code from the `Fast-RPTS-Gen <https://github.com/eProsima/Fast-DDS-Gen>`_ repository and with ``--recursive`` option and compile it calling ``gradle assemble``.
 For more details see :ref:`compile-fastrtpsgen`.